4. User Experience Design¶

 The User clicks the Engagement Button provided on the Touchpoint of the Relying Party while accessing the service from a different device than the one where the Wallet Instance is installed;

-the User accesses the desired Wallet Instance from the device where it is installed, using the unlock method previously set;
+The User accesses the desired Wallet Instance from the device where it is installed, using the unlock method previously set;

-the User scans the QR Code provided by the Relying Party using their Wallet Instance;
+The User scans the QR Code provided by the Relying Party using their Wallet Instance;

-the User reviews the requested PID and/or EAA data, the name of the requesting Relying Party, and any related policy.
+The User reviews the requested PID and/or EAA data, the name of the requesting Relying Party, and any related policy.
 The User decides whether to present any non-mandatory personal data (Selective Disclosure).
 The User provides consent to proceed or cancels the operation.

-the User authorizes the operation using the unlock method previously set;
+The User authorizes the operation using the unlock method previously set;

-the User receives confirmation of the successful presentation within the Wallet Instance;
+The User receives confirmation of the successful presentation within the Wallet Instance;

-the User returns to the Relying Party's Touchpoint and views confirmation of the completed presentation.
+The User returns to the Relying Party's Touchpoint and views confirmation of the completed presentation.

 In case of errors using the Wallet Instance, the Wallet Provider MUST guarantee that the User receives consistent messages that inform them and guide them toward resolving the issue.
 For further details, please refer to the Error Management section.

+4.5.2.1.
 Authentication¶

 Authentication is a specific use case of remote presentation that allows the User to securely access services provided by both public and private Relying Parties.
 This is achieved by presenting the PID and, if necessary, a set of Attributes contained in the obtained Electronic Attestations of Attributes.
 This process ensures that the User retains control over their data, including the ability to present only the information strictly necessary for verification by Relying Parties.
-At the same time, it guarantees the reliability, authenticity, and validity of the data presented.

 The Authentication process can be carried out using both the same-device and cross-device modes described above.
 For the User Experience functional requirements that MUST be addressed, please refer to the functional requirements for remote presentation in same-device and cross-device modes.